floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 entire computer system forward at once.
-Most dynamic state in an 8-bit home computer actually consists of [counters that tick other counters](http://floooh.github.io/2017/02/04/yack-counters.html), only the CPU emulation might sink this idea.
+Most dynamic state in an 8-bit home computer actually consists of [counters that tick other counters](http://floooh.github.io/2017/02/04/yack-counters.html), only the the more complex CPU emulation might sink this idea.

 But first things first, and that's a correct and fast CPC emulation :)